vishal-vp/dom-sniper/README.md

 # HTML sniper
 Remove HTML elements from the page by clicking on them.
+Install the firefox extension [here](https://addons.mozilla.org/en-US/firefox/addon/html-sniper/?src=search.).

 ## How to use?
   1. Once the page is loaded click on the extension icon in the toolbar.